Optimal error estimates of Galerkin finite element methods for stochastic Allen-Cahn equation with additive noise: Introduction

-and decompose the full discretization error $\|X(t)-X_h(t)\|_{L^{2p}(\Omega;H)} $ as
+and decompose the full discretization error $ \| X(t_m) - X_{h,m} \|_{L^{2p}(\Omega;H)} $ as

-Then following the basic line as above, but with much more efforts made to call discrete versions of arguments as used in the semi-discrete scenario, enables us to attain the desired error bounds for the full discretization (cf. section \ref{sect:full-error}).
+Then following the basic line as above, but with much more efforts made to exploit discrete versions of arguments as used in the semi-discrete scenario, enables us to attain the desired error bounds for the full discretization (cf. section \ref{sect:full-error}).

-As usual, the strong convergence rate analysis of numerical SPDEs with super-linearly growing nonlinearities are carried out based on appropriate uniform a priori moment $L_\infty$-bounds of approximations \cite{becker2017strong,liu2018strong,dorsek2012semigroup,feng2017finite}.
-In a different but ingenious way, we develop a new approach of error analysis here, which does not rely on high-order spatial regularity properties (e.g., a priori moment $L_\infty$-bounds) of approximation processes $X_h(t), X_{h,m}$.
+As usual, the strong convergence rate analysis of numerical SPDEs with super-linearly growing nonlinearities are carried out based on appropriate uniform a priori moment $L_\infty$-bounds of approximations \cite{becker2017strong,liu2018strong, feng2017finite,Majee2017optimal}.
+Originally we develop a new approach of error analysis here, which does not rely on high-order spatial regularity properties (e.g., a priori moment $L_\infty$-bounds) of approximation processes $X_h(t)$, $X_{h,m}$.
+As already illustrated above, the new approach proposed for the error analysis is easy to understand and can be extended to the error analysis for the stochastic Cahn-Hilliard equation \cite{kovacs2011finite,furihata2018strong,qi2018strong}.

-Before closing the introduction part, we recall a few closely relevant works.
+Before closing the introduction part, we recall a few existing closely relevant works.
 The backward Euler time semi-discretization was also examined in \cite{kovacs2015backward,kovacs2015discretisation} for the problem \eqref{SACE}, with no spatial discretization.
 Under assumption \eqref{eq:intro-AQ-condition} taking $ \gamma = 2 $, i.e., $\|A^{\frac12}Q^{\frac12}\|_{\mathcal{L}_2}<\infty $, only a strong convergence rate of order $\tfrac12$ was attained in \cite{kovacs2015discretisation}.
 In \cite{brehier2018analysis,brehier2018strong,brehier2018weak}, pure time semi-discretizations of splitting type were studied for \eqref{SACE}.
 Particularly, the authors of \cite{brehier2018strong} used exponential integrability properties of exact and numerical solutions to identify a strong convergence rate of order $1$, but only valid in one space dimension, when the additive noise is moderately smooth, i.e., $ \gamma = 2 $ in \eqref{eq:intro-AQ-condition}.
-For the space-time white noise case, various discretizations were investigated in other contributions \cite{becker2017strong,becker2016strong,liu2018strong,wang2018efficient}.
+Besides, various discretizations were investigated in \cite{becker2017strong,becker2016strong,liu2018strong,wang2018efficient} for the space-time white noise case and in \cite{feng2017finite,Majee2017optimal} for the multiplicative one-dimensional noise case (gradient type noise in \cite{feng2017finite}), only involved with a standard $\R$-valued Brownian motion.